CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

    >**Note**: The SQL MI instance will take 5-10 minutes to create.
 Please wait until it gets created.

-1. Once the Deployment of SQLMI is complete, navigate back to Azure data studio and in **Azure Arc Data Controller dashboard** under Azure Arc Resources you can see the newly created Azure Arc enabled Azure SQL Managed instance.
+1. Once the Deployment of SQLMI is complete, navigate back to Azure data studio and in **Azure Arc Data Controller dashboard** under Azure Arc Resources you can see the newly created Azure Arc-enabled Azure SQL Managed instance.

    ![](./media/indirectmode-7.png "azdata")

    > **Note**: You might have to right-click and refresh on Arc data controller to view the instance if you do not see one after seeing the text **arcsql is Ready** at the bottom of the notebook.

-## Task 4: Connect to Azure Arc enabled SQL Managed Instance using Azure Data Studio.
+## Task 4: Connect to Azure Arc-enabled SQL Managed Instance using Azure Data Studio.

-In this task, you will learn how to connect to your newly created Azure Arc enabled Azure SQL Managed instance using Azure Data Studio.
+In this task, you will learn how to connect to your newly created Azure Arc-enabled Azure SQL Managed instance using Azure Data Studio.

 1. If the **Command Prompt** window is not already opened, open a new one by clicking on the Command Prompt icon from the desktop shortcut and run the following command to create a new service for port 1533.